statecharts/statecharts.github.io/resources.md

 [Developing User Interfaces using SCXML Statecharts](http://phrogz.net/developing-user-interfaces-using-scxml-statecharts) Gavin Kistner & Chris Nuernberger, 2014 - A paper about how Nvidia developed automotive UI using state charts and SCXML.

+[Client-Side State-based Control for Multimodal User Interfaces](https://jsscxml.org/thesis.html), David Junger's master's thesis _explores the appeal and (ease of) use of an executable State Chart language on the client-side to design and control multimodal Web applications_.

 [UML Statecharts](https://en.wikipedia.org/wiki/UML_state_machine) or "UML state machines" on wikipedia provides a good overview

 ## Blog posts / Articles